Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: RESULTS AND DISCUSSIONS

-where $\{\lambda_{\mu}\}$ are the eigenvalues of OPRDM, $\{\chi_{\mu;m^{\mu}}\}$ are the corresponding simultaneous eigenvectors of OPRDM and one-particle angular momentum $\hat{l}_{z}$.
-The various eigenvalues $\{\lambda_{\mu}\}$ of OPRDM give the fraction of the corresponding one-particle symmetry-broken eigenstates $\{\chi_{\mu;m^{\mu}}\}$ of OPRDM labelled by $\mu$ and the one-particle angular momentum quantum number $m^{\mu}$.
-The eigenvectors of OPRDM are normalized and eigenvalues satisfy the following sum rule
+where ${\cal M}$ is the dimensionality of the one-particle Hilbert space, $\{\lambda_{\mu}\}$ are the eigenvalues corresponding to the simultaneous eigenvectors $\{\chi_{\mu;m^{\mu}}\}$ of the OPRDM and the one-particle angular momentum $\hat{l}_{z}$ with the eigenvalues $\{\lambda_{\mu}\}$ giving the fractions of the corresponding one-particle symmetry-broken eigenstates $\{\chi_{\mu;m^{\mu}}\}$ labelled by $\mu$ and the one-particle angular momentum quantum number $m^{\mu}$.
+The eigenvectors of OPRDM are normalized and the eigenvalues satisfy the following sum rules

-For a system comprising of a finite number of particles, the criterion for Bose-Einstein condensation is that one or a few of the eigenvalues $\{ \lambda_{{\mu}} \}$ of OPRDM become significantly large compared to others~\cite{penrose_Onsager,Landau58,Yang62}. \\